suttonwilliamd/tpc-server/README.md

 - Introduced basic query parameter filtering for plans (`?status`) and thoughts (`?limit`), enabling targeted retrieval without breaking existing behaviors.
 - No breaking changes to any APIs or external interfaces (previous endpoints and default behaviors preserved).
 - Builds on v1.7 with 62 passing tests, including dedicated `v1.8.test.js` for new features, edge cases, and full integration.

+## v1.9 - Timestamp Queries

+### Features Implemented

+- Updated **GET /plans** endpoint to support optional `?since=ISO string` query parameter for timestamp-based filtering.
+  - **Description**: Filters plans where `timestamp >=` the parsed ISO date (if valid).
+Returns all plans if no parameter or invalid date provided.
+Results are always sorted ascending by `timestamp`.
+Empty array `[]` if no matches.
+  - **Response**: 200 OK, filtered array of plans (empty `[]` if no matches).
+  - **Notes**: Builds on v1.3 and v1.8 retrieval/filtering.
+Invalid dates (e.g., malformed ISO) or future dates (no matches) return all plans.
+No request body.

+- Updated **GET /thoughts** endpoint to support optional `?since=ISO string` query parameter for timestamp-based filtering.
+  - **Description**: Filters thoughts where `timestamp >=` the parsed ISO date (if valid).
+Returns all thoughts if no parameter or invalid date provided.
+Results are always sorted ascending by `timestamp`.
+Empty array `[]` if no matches.
+  - **Response**: 200 OK, filtered array of thoughts (empty `[]` if no matches).
+  - **Notes**: Builds on v1.3 and v1.8 retrieval/limiting.
+Invalid dates or future dates (no matches) return all thoughts.
+No request body.

+- Parameter combinations:
+  - For plans: `?since` applied first (timestamp filter), then `?status` (if provided), then sort ascending by `timestamp`.
+  - For thoughts: `?since` applied first (timestamp filter), then `?limit` (if provided), then sort ascending by `timestamp`.
+  - Multiple params can be combined (e.g., `?since=...&status=...` for plans); filters applied in order: since, then status/limit, then sort.
+Invalid params ignored individually.

+- All other endpoints (v1.0-v1.8) remain unchanged.
+- Added separate `v1.9.test.js` file with 11 targeted tests covering timestamp filtering, combinations with existing params, edge cases (e.g., invalid dates, future dates, no matches), and integration; full test suite passes (73 tests total).

+### Usage Instructions

+- Start the server: `node server.js` (runs on `http://localhost:3000`).

+- Retrieve plans since a specific date: `curl "http://localhost:3000/plans?since=2023-01-01T00:00:00.000Z"`

+- Retrieve thoughts since a specific date, limited to 5: `curl "http://localhost:3000/thoughts?since=2023-01-01T00:00:00.000Z&limit=5"`

+- Retrieve in-progress plans since a date: `curl "http://localhost:3000/plans?since=2023-01-01T00:00:00.000Z&status=in_progress"`

+- Notes: Invalid date (e.g., `?since=invalid`) returns all items (as if no param).
+Future dates or no matches return `[]`.
+Sorting (ascending by `timestamp`) is always preserved.
+Empty results return `[]`.

+### Notable Changes

+- Introduced timestamp-based filtering (`?since=ISO string`) for both plans and thoughts, enabling retrieval of items created after a specific date while preserving combinations with existing params (`?status` for plans, `?limit` for thoughts) and sorting.
+- No breaking changes to any APIs or external interfaces (previous endpoints and default behaviors preserved; invalid/no `?since` returns all as before).
+- Builds on v1.8 with 73 passing tests, including dedicated `v1.9.test.js` for new features, edge cases, and full integration.